How to protect Big Data? The main Big Data security challenges

 2. Account management

 Monitor and manage Big Data user accounts: deactivate inactive and dead accounts, require strong reliable passwords by establishing password creation rules.
-Thanks to controlling and monitoring account access you will reduce the possibility of a successful inside compromise.
+Thanks for controlling and monitoring account access you will reduce the possibility of a successful inside compromise.

 3. Access control